White House Reconstruction: Collapse

 In June 1948, a leg of Margaret Truman's piano crashed through the floor in her second floor sitting room and through the ceiling of the Family Dining Room below.
 Investigators found the floor boards had rotted, the main floor beam was split completely through, and the ceiling below had dropped 18 in.
-The investigators determined that the west end of the Second Floor was sinking.
+The investigators determined that the west end of the second floor was sinking.

-The First Family was relocated from the west to the east end of the floor.
-Steel bracing was added to support the Second Floor and ceilings throughout the residence.
+The first family was relocated from the west to the east end of the floor.
+Steel bracing was added to support the second floor and ceilings throughout the residence.
 The investigation concluded that the problem was a collapsing building, not just a floor, and "heroic remedies" would be required.

 That year was an election year and the president feared that news of the collapsing White House would serve as an unflattering metaphor for his administration.
 On September 30, 1948, the White House Architect announced that the White House's "structural nerves" had been damaged, the second floor would need to be rebuilt, but that overall the building was in "good shape".
 He estimated the cost of repairs might be $1 million.

-The on-site forensic investigations continued while the First Family was away campaigning.
+The on-site forensic investigations continued while the first family was away campaigning.
 In October, the ceiling of the East Room began to collapse and required wood supports.
-The structure under the Main Stair was found to be crumbling.
+The structure under the Grand Staircase was found to be crumbling.
 The president's bathtub had begun sinking into the floor.
 The investigators discovered that the foundations of the interior walls supporting the upper floors and roof were all but non-existent.

 As they sank into the ground, the interior walls and floors were pulling away from the exterior walls leaving large gaps.
-They determined that the interior of the house was sinking and in danger of collapsing inwards; the entire mansion was unsafe, except for the new Truman Balcony.
+They determined that the interior of the house was sinking and in danger of collapsing inward; the entire mansion was unsafe, except for the new Truman Balcony.

-Upon returning to the White House the day after winning the election, the president was informed by the Federal Works Agency to vacate the White House so critical repairs could be made.
+Upon returning to the White House the day after winning the election, the president was informed by the Federal Works Agency that he would need to vacate the White House so critical repairs could be made.
 On November 7, 1948, the news was made public.
 The Trumans departed town and within two weeks the White House was vacated.
-Furniture, staff, and the First Family moved into Blair House, the President's guest house, across Pennsylvania Avenue.
+Furniture, staff, and the first family moved into Blair House, the President's guest house, across Pennsylvania Avenue.

 Contributing factors

 There were multiple contributing factors that led to the White House's pending collapse in 1948, including original and subsequent design flaws, improper materials, multiple small and major renovations carried out by many presidents to accommodate differing tastes, needs, and advances in technologies.
 Collectively, they were described as a "slow murder" of the White House.

-Fire: In August 1814, the White House was gutted by a fire set by British troops during the War of 1812.
+Fire: In August 1814, the White House was gutted by a fire set by British troops during the Burning of Washington in the War of 1812.
 Only a heavy rainstorm prevented the entire structure from being destroyed.
 By 1817, the building had been rebuilt.
 Key portions of the scorched wooden structure were re-used.